Scholarships an prizes for employees

 Vattenfall award a prize for the best doctoral thesis at Luleå University of Technology

-The prize is awarded at the Academic ceremony autumn 2025.
+The prize is awarded at the Academic Ceremony in November.

 Head of Department is responsible for the nomination of maximum three thesis.
 Each nomination must be accompanied by a short justification, the maximum number of characters 2000 (= about ½ A4 page), and a link to the thesis.
 The nominees must have defended their thesis autumn term 2024 – spring term 2025, ie 1 September 2024 – 20 June 2025.